dubsnipe/fitscript/CodeBook.md

 ```

 # Results
-The function will return a list with the following data:
+The function will return the tidy data set as required.
+However, I also created a global variable called answer which is a list with the following data:

 1. The merged train and test data sets.
 2. A summary table by activity, showing columns for mean and standard deviation.